 The new AMI system is the current industry standard.
 More specifically, PRECorp will be installing an integrated system of meters, communication networks, and data management systems that enable two-way communication between PRECorp and its meters.

-This can save members money by avoiding an unwarranted trouble call when a breaker has tripped or by allowing members to notify the cooperative of a verified outage.
+This can save members money by avoiding an unwarranted trouble call when a breaker trips.

 PRECorp members have indicated in surveys and direct communications with the cooperative that they want more information and control over their energy consumption and costs.
-It all starts with a way to measure electricity use on the system in more frequently and in greater granularity.
-Finding out 30-days later is like trying to drive your car using only the rear-view mirror.
+It all starts with a way to measure electricity use on the system more frequently and in greater detail.
 Timely measurement is the first step toward that goal.